-Library delivery services for residents are available through our Leisure and Lifestyle Team or our Events Coordinator.
+Library delivery services for residents are available through our Leisure and Lifestyle Team.

 10.26 Medications

 On admission, all medications are reviewed by the resident's doctor and senior clinical staff.
 Please bring in all medicines, including any supplementary medications that the resident has been taking (e.g. vitamins, creams, puffers).